germinateplatform/germinate-training/session-3.md

 Refer back to help if you are having problems but we are also there to help you so drop us an email on <a href="mailto:germinate@hutton.ac.uk">germinate@hutton.ac.uk</a> with any problems you may encounter.

-# So lets get started!
+## So lets get started!

-We will use the Germinate demo database in this instance.
+We will use the Germinate demo database in this instance (you should have it bookmarked but if not you can [access it here](https://ics.hutton.ac.uk/germinate-training)).
 The demo database contains real data but we have anonomised it and assigned a fictional plant species, the [Cactaur](https://en.wikipedia.org/wiki/Cactuar).
 We have done this because all projects are different and Germinate supports more data types than projects generally contain.
 The demo database has all data types we support along with all features available to users to try out in a safe environment.

 ***Rememeber you can't break anything use the Germinate Demo database to play about with features.***

-Firstly we are going to visit this link: https://ics.hutton.ac.uk/germinate-demo then once there click on the "Data" menu item on the left hand menu then on the "Germplasm" menu item.
+Once you are at [https://ics.hutton.ac.uk/germinate-demo](https://ics.hutton.ac.uk/germinate-demo) then click on the "Data" menu item on the left hand menu then on the "Germplasm" menu item.

 You should now see something like this: